mansoorkhanmca/tv-shows-app/README.md

 # TV SHOWS

-This project was generated with React JS 18.0.14 and Spring Boot 3.4.2
+This project is created with React JS 18.0.14 and Spring Boot 3.4.2

 ## Run following command from root level to start the application using Docker